AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Category Most affordable company (on average) Annual rate

-One speeding ticket on record State Farm $984
+One speeding ticket on record Country Financial $1,143

 How to Save on Car Insurance in Illinois

-State-specific discounts differ from provider to provider in Illinois, which means you should talk to your agent directly to learn about your saving opportunities.
-However, you can follow several auto insurance tips to help you save on car insurance.
+State-specific discounts differ from provider to provider in Illinois, which means you should talk to your agent or a customer service representative directly to learn about your saving opportunities.
+However, you can follow several auto insurance tips to help you save on car insurance:

 1. Compare quotes before you decide on a provider.